scottfr/SystemsBook/Applied/applied.md

 {"title": "Managing Time in Time Management", "description": "Should you be surprised if pursuing the wrong course of action doesn't produce the desired result?", "load": "http://insightmaker.com/insight/913"}
 # End Model

 This model hopefully provides an additional sense of the importance of soft variables in some models.
+Quite often soft variable are the real key to understanding what's really happening in the web of extended interactions.

+This model, like so many others, serves to point out how true Pogo really was.
+"We have met the enemy and he is us!"

 ## Are There Limits ##